Rice

 Preparation & Best Practices

-• Blend with arrowroot for softness
+• Blend with arrowroot for enhanced softness and improved texture

-• Combine with kaolin for gentle brightening
+• Combine with kaolin clay for gentle brightening and balanced formulations

 Energetic & Ritual Associations